A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Introduction

 The paper is organized as follows.
 After providing the necessary background on causal fermion systems, the causal action principle, the EL equations and the linearized field equations (Section~\ref{secprelim}), in Section~\ref{secsep} second variations with separated supports are considered.
 The positivity statement~\eqref{del2SQ} is proven in Proposition~\ref{prpQpos}.
 In Section~\ref{secgenvar} general second variations are considered, and the decomposition~\eqref{sum3} into two positive terms and a remainder is derived (Proposition~\ref{prpsecond}).
 In Section~\ref{secdecouple} it is worked out that the approximate decoupling gives rise to estimates for solutions of the linearized field equations in time strips.
 These estimates justify the procedure of constructing solutions of the dynamical wave equations in time strips worked out in Section~\ref{secsoldyn}.
 The commutator inner product and its positivity properties are studied in Section~\ref{secpositive}.
 Combining these results we can construct the extended Hilbert space as well as its unitary time evolution (Section~\ref{secexhil}).
-We finally explain how the coupling of the dynamical wave equation to the first and last summand in~\eqref{sum3} can be treated perturbatively, again in a given time strip (Section~\ref{seccouple}).
-The appendices provide the above-mentioned supplementary material.
+We finally explain how the coupling of the dynamical wave equation to the first and last summand in~\eqref{sum3} can be treated perturbatively, again in a given time strip (Section~\ref{seccouple}). in Appendix~\ref{appex} we work out the example of a regularized Dirac dynamics.
+This has the purpose of illustrating the solution space, the conservation law of the commutator inner product and its positivity properties in a way similar as found in the general constructions of this paper.
+Finally, Appendix~\ref{appsupplement} provides supplementary material, where we revisit a few earlier constructions and give a a few preparatory considerations, with the goal of motivating our constructions better and clarifying the context in which they were developed.